build-your-own-internet/byoi/chapters/001-getting-started/README.md

 You'll want to repeat this process on the other container (using `ip addr` to show the IP and `ip addr del` to remove it).

+>**NOTE:**
-**NOTE** `ip addr` is an abbreviation for the actual command, `ip address`
+>`ip addr` is an abbreviation for the actual command, `ip address`

 There is a bit of a tradition within networking CLIs to allow users to abbreviate commands (cisco CLIs are famous for this), and the `ip` command carries this forward.

 ### Add our own IP address configuration

 NEXT, let's add IP addresses to each of these containers using the `ip addr add` command.
-In this example, we want to use the `10.1.1.0/24` network for these containers. *NOTE*: we are choosing this IP address because the `10.0.0.0/8` network is one of the networks identified in [RFC 1918](https://www.rfc-editor.org/rfc/rfc1918) that is exclusively used for *private* networking.
+In this example, we want to use the `10.1.1.0/24` network for these containers. _NOTE_: we are choosing this IP address because the `10.0.0.0/8` network is one of the networks identified in [RFC 1918](https://www.rfc-editor.org/rfc/rfc1918) that is exclusively used for _private_ networking.
 This means that any IP packet that reaches the internet with this IP address will be dropped.
 This is helpful in our tutorial because if our system is misconfigured to route to the Internet, we don't want a false-positive for ping tests.
 Therefore on the first container, we use the command

 `ip addr add 10.1.1.3/24 dev eth1`